Yaslen Clemente Does The Splits In Thong Bikini For Steamy New Pic On Instagram

 “I actually never liked it back but haha thank you,” responded the model, punctuating her sentence with a smiling face emoji.

-In addition, Yaslen shared another update earlier today, that time a sizzling video for Bang Energy.
+Yaslen shared another update earlier today, that time a sizzling video for Bang Energy.
 She rocked a skimpy bikini for the occasion, and her top was eye-catching.
-It had a small cut that left hints of her underboob showing and featured many straps that decorated her chest.
+Its small cut left hints of her underboob showing and featured many straps that decorated her chest.
 It was light blue with bright floral flowers throughout, and her matching bottoms allowed her to show off her hips.
-She was filmed drinking the “Pina Colada” flavor in the clip.